 Many feel simply overwhelmed, and stressed out.
 But when we see surveys of how these managers actually use their time, we often find that the biggest culprit is the allowing of interruptions to fill their otherwise important time schedule.
 Do you find this to be the case?
 Are you often interrupted by things or people that take you off track, and then find it difficult to get back on track again?

 Here are some ideas that might help if you find yourself in this position:

 * Allocate specific time to specific jobs and say that you are going to do this job excellently.
 It will keep you focused and concentrated.
 If an interruption occurs (the phone rings, a person knocks on your door or approaches your desk), spend a few seconds finishing off your key point, then give full attention to the phone call or person.

 * If part of your job involves frequent consultations with your colleagues, schedule a specific time on your calendar or in Outlook for those meetings.
 Then let it be known that you’re always available, say, from 11:00 to 12:30, or 3:30 to 4:30 in the afternoon.

 * When someone comes into your office uninvited, stand up to talk.
 If you let your visitor arrange himself comfortably in a chair, you’re in for a long interruption.

 * If your visitor has something really important to talk about, ask him to give you a few minutes to complete what you’re doing, and then go to his office.

 * Check if you can schedule quick, short meetings with team members instead of enduring ad-hoc interruptions.
-That way, you maintain control.

 If, like me, you receive hundreds of emails a day, that will assist you in getting rid of meaningless interruptions during your busy day.